+ REMEMBRANCE +

 Claude C. Wise, Jr., bartender, The Eagle, 2011

-Wren, Earl - Buddy of John Castle
+Earl Wren - Buddy of John Castle

 Fatima Zein - French-born "world's fair" exotic dancer in my ALOC Showboat